-PermaNet®3.0 was the first LLIN on the market with piperonyl butoxide (PBO) – a synergist which overcomes mosquitoes’ resistance to pyrethroid insecticides.
+The first LLIN on the market with piperonyl butoxide (PBO) – a synergist which overcomes mosquitoes’ resistance to pyrethroid insecticides

 Early in our journey to end malaria, we recognised the threat insecticide resistance would pose to any progress toward eradication or elimination of the disease.
 In 2007, we introduced the first PBO LLIN to market.
 Compared to a pyrethroid-only net, a PBO LLIN has an increased killing effect on malaria vectors that have become resistant to pyrethroid insecticides and more effectively reduces malaria incidence and prevalence.

-PermaNet®3.0 demonstrated efficacy in lab studies, experimental hut studies and long term field trials across malaria-endemic countries and with a range of mosquito species and insecticide resistance levels.
-PermaNet®3.0 was part of a large-scale randomized control trial in Uganda in areas with moderate to high insecticide resistance.
+PermaNet® 3.0 demonstrated efficacy in lab studies, experimental hut studies and long term field trials across malaria-endemic countries and with a range of mosquito species and insecticide resistance levels.
+PermaNet 3.0 was part of a large-scale randomised control trial in Uganda in areas with moderate to high insecticide resistance.